BetonQuest/BetonQuest/docs/Documentation/Reference/Conditions-List.md

 __Context__: @snippet:condition-meta:independent@
 __Syntax__: `section <section> [min] [max]`
-__Description__: The conditions inside the specified section evaluated.
+__Description__: The evaluated conditions inside the specified section combined logically.

-When neither a minimum nor maximum is given all conditions must evaluate, like in the [`and` condition](#and), to `true`.
+If neither a minimum nor maximum is given all conditions will be evaluated conjunctively like in the [`and` condition](#and).

-You can also use directly any node as condition, which works the same using this condition without any additional argument.
+You can also use any node directly as condition, which works the same as using this condition without any additional argument.

 | Parameter                                                            | Type                | Explanation                                          |
 |----------------------------------------------------------------------|---------------------|------------------------------------------------------|